mieky/mieky.github.io/_posts/2019-12-31-favorite-books-2019.md

 ---

-There were some other really quite good ones as well, and many of those for quite varying reasons.
-Educated was raw, Subscribed and The Mom Test insightful, Creativity, Inc. fascinating.
-I'm yet to finish Refactoring UI, but it's a brilliant piece of work for anyone doing web development.
+There were some other really quite good ones as well, and many of those for quite varying reasons. *Educated* was raw, *Subscribed* and *The Mom Test* insightful, *Creativity, Inc.* fascinating.
+I'm yet to finish *Refactoring UI*, but it's a brilliant piece of work for anyone doing web development.

 More in [my Goodreads account](https://www.goodreads.com/user/show/1011336-mike-arvela).